rahul26021999/Weather-Outlook/readme.md

 Languages: Php

-ThingsToDo: Make a File API_KEY.php and Add below code to that file and replace API_KEY_HERE with your api key "<?php echo "API_KEY_HERE";
+ThingsToDo: Make a File API_KEY.php and Add below code to that file and replace API_KEY_HERE with your api key

-?>"
+<?php
+echo "API_KEY_HERE";
+?>

 Keypoints:
 * App has an option to select unit of temperature i.e; Celcius or Fahrenheit